skorbut/trackday/README.md

 You can check via `ioreg -c IOSerialBSDClient | grep usb` where the serial connection is available.

+### Update the raspberrypi

+- connect to raspberrypi via the deploy user using `ssh deploy@raspberrypi`
+- change to trackday directory and pull the latest changes from git
+- restart the server via `sudo supervisorctl restart trackday`

 ## Changes

 ### 20190915 - denormalize Laps